 With international transport at the forefront of trade and dependent on travel and human interaction, the shipping industry has been impacted both directly and indirectly from the outbreak of COVID-19.
-Using data mainly from the Union Maritime Information and Exchange System (SafeSeaNet), and in certain cases combined with LRIT and MARINFO data, EMSA issues a report providing figures on the impact of COVID-19 on shipping traffic.
-The report is based on solid vessel movements statistics showing the port call trends without interpreting the statistical data.
+Using data mainly from the Union Maritime Information and Exchange System (SafeSeaNet1), and in certain cases combined with LRIT and MARINFO data, EMSA issues a report providing figures on the impact of COVID-19 on shipping traffic.
+The report is based on solid vessel movements statistics2 showing the port call trends without interpreting the statistical data.

 By analysing ship calls at EU ports it was found that the number of ships calls at EU ports declined by 10.2% in the 2020 compared to 2019.
-The number of ships calls in January 2021 declined by 6% compared to the same month in 2019.
+The number of ships calls in February 2021 increased by 1% compared to the same month in 2019.
 The most significantly affected sectors have been the Cruise ships, Passenger ships, Refrigerated cargo ships and Vehicle carriers.
-Meanwhile, the number of Ro-Ro Passenger vessels had an increase of 6%.
+Meanwhile, the number of Ro-Ro Passenger vessels had an increase of 11%.

-The most affected countries are Cyprus, Germany and Lithuania.
+The most affected countries are Cyprus, Latvia, and Portugal.
 The detailed statistics on impact on ship calls to EU ports per Member State, per ship type and even per port can be found in section 3.